PKU-YuanGroup/LanguageBind/README.md

 </p>

 ### ✨ Multiple Modalities
 Infrared-Language, Depth-Language, and Audio-Language zero-shot classification.
-We report the top-1 classification accuracy for all datasets.
+We report text-to-audio R@1 for the Clotho dataset and top-1 accuracy for the rest of the datasets.
 <p align="center">
 <img src="assets/res2.jpg" width=70%>
 </p>